samwells9/samwells9.github.io/_pages/blog.md

 </div>

 <p>
   Perfect!
 Now your API key will not show up on your github page when make changes to your repository.
-In order to access it during collection, we use the following code:
+In order to access it during collection, you can use the following code:
 </p>

 <pre style="font-size: 12px; padding: 10px; line-height: 1.2;"><code class="language-python">